 Importance of economic wrap network attributes to HR decision makers

-In consideration of the first three core study findings listed above, it is evident there is call or a more suitable wrap network solution for employers than is currently available.
+In consideration of the first three core study findings listed above, it is evident there is call for a more suitable wrap network solution for employers than is currently available.
 A better wrap network product would directly address employers’ cost concerns without compromising their plan’s access to care.
-The optimal solution would deliver on all the things that matter most to employers, including breadth and depth of their wrap network access, plus significant cost savings beyond the industry status quo, along with much-needed pricing transparency-in other words, securing the lowest possible price and eliminating unexpected charges without compromising access to care.
+The optimal solution would deliver on all the things that matter most to employers, including breadth and depth of their wrap network access, plus significant cost savings beyond the industry status quo, along with much-needed pricing transparency—in other words, securing the lowest possible price and eliminating unexpected charges without compromising access to care.

 “Contigo Health’s charge is to be the architect of better, more sustainable healthcare.
 We are building the foundation for future network structures from the ground up by helping to reduce the cost of out-of-network care, should people need it.”

 There is significant interest among health system HR decision makers and executives in a new wrap network product pioneered by Contigo Health.
 Known as Contigo Health® ConfigureNet™, this contemporary wrap network product is structured to provide the coast-to-coast national coverage and key specialties that employers value highly.
 The wrap is differentiated in that it has been designed to introduce significantly discounted provider rates and a high level of pricing transparency, combining to enable a level of cost savings greater than what is currently available in the market.
 As the name suggests, ConfigureNet™ is also designed to eventually become configurable to meet the distinct needs of individual employers.

 Developed specifically to meet the needs most emphasized by employers, ConfigureNet™ provides health plans with robust out-of-network provider access at a lower cost.
 The following features directly address those expressed needs:

 Broad network coverage spanning all 50 U.S. states plus Puerto Rico